Quantum Linear Optics via String Diagrams: Fock space and permanents

 Processing bosonic particles, such as photons, with linear optical devices gives rise to statistics that are hard to simulate classically \cite{aaronson2010}.
 In this section we give an interpretation of linear optical circuits, derived from \cite{vicary2008}, in terms of free and symmetric Fock space functors $\F, \B : \bf{Mat}_\oplus \to \bf{Vect}_\otimes$.
 We show that this characterisation is equivalent to the model introduced in \cite{aaronson2010}.

 Consider a box containing particles.
 Assume that the space of states of a single particle is given by a Hilbert space $H$.
 The \emph{free} Fock space is defined as follows:

 where $\otimes$ is the usual tensor product and $\oplus$ the direct sum. $\F(H)$ describes the state space of a given number of \emph{distinguishable} particles indexed by $n$.
-Given a basis $X$ of \emph{modes} such that $H = \bb{C}X$, we have that $\F(\bb{C}X) = l^2(X^\ast)$ where $X^\ast$ is the set of lists of modes and $l^2$ is the free Hilbert space construction \cite{heunen2013a}.
-Thus for $n$ particles in $m$ modes we have:
+Given a basis $X$ of \emph{modes} such that $H = \bb{C}X$, we have that: